Mellurboo/livefs/README.md

 For the future I aim to add more advanced features such as encryption and actual web pages to display links to the files at this point
 I will be able to add simple file pre-viewing.

+Check out the official test server at `livefs.chumnet.xyz` and see it in action

 > [!CAUTION]
 > Due to the pre-view nature of this program, it is reccomended to be used in LAN environments only until later security updates. expose to the internet at your own risk.